 So what can you do to be ready for the changes technology will bring to the finance field?

 · Adapt to new technology.
 To keep pace with the coming changes, it may be time to put aside some of your long-standing assumptions about your IT needs.
-Many companies are moving from traditional mainframe setups to adopt cloud services, AI, increased automation, big data, and the “internet of things.”
+Many companies are moving from traditional mainframe setups to adopt cloud services, AI, increased automation, big data, and the “internet of things”, while others opt to use high-quality servers and internet providers such as starlink internet plans.

 · Increase cybersecurity.
 Just as your legacy technology may no longer be up to par, it might also be time to do an audit of your existing cybersecurity procedures and give them an update as well.
 Smaller firms in particular are under increased attack from hackers and scammers, though larger institutions are no exception.